Structured Data for AI Search: How JSON-LD Powers Rich Results and AI Citations

 How many schema types should I use per page?

-Use as many as are relevant.
-A typical blog post might have Article, BreadcrumbList, FAQPage, and Organization — all on the same page.
-There's no penalty for multiple schema types.
+Use schema types only when they match visible content.
+A typical blog post might have Article, BreadcrumbList, FAQPage, and Organization when each entity is actually represented on the page.

 Related Reading